 People with low incomes can get health care via Medicaid, which is a state-implemented program designed to provide medical coverage for eligible people.
 Some seniors may be eligible for both Medicare and Medicaid, so these programs can work together to cover medical expenses.
 Medigap policies are licensed by individual states.
 This coverage pays the recipients' portions of Medicare-covered services, as well as possible additional services as outlined by individual policies.
 Most Medigap policies won't cover services that are not covered by original Medicare, including long-term care, vision care, dental care, private duty nursing, and hearing aids.

-Some seniors opt to purchase long-term care insurance to help with services that may be necessary in the event of a chronic or debilitating illness.
+Some seniors opt to purchase long-term care insurance to help with services that may be necessary for the event of a chronic or debilitating illness.
 This type of policy can cover assisted living, nursing home care, and in-home care.
 Long-term care insurance would be purchased prior to needing this type of care, and people may pay premiums for many years before they actually need to use the coverage.
 Premiums can be expensive, and many Americans simply can't afford this expense.
 Medicaid may be an option for some people long-term care is needed but long-term care insurance has not been purchased.
 Many nursing homes neglect their patients' medical needs.

 Learn more about Medicare and health care for seniors by visiting these websites:

 - The Medicare Program - A Brief Overview

 - Centers for Medicare and Medicaid Services - Fast Facts